abinit/abinit/doc/tutorial/eph4mob.md

 The code allocates a relatively small buffer to store the Bloch states involved in transport but unfortunately the $\kk$-points are not easy to distribute with MPI.
 To reduce the size of this part, one may opt for an internal buffer in single precision.
-This option is enabled by using `enable_gw_dpc="no"` at configure time (default value).
+This option is enabled by using `enable_gw_dpc="no"` at configure time (note that this is the default behaviour).

 If these tricks do not solve your problem, consider using OpenMP threads.
 The code is not optimized for OpenMP but a few threads can be useful to avoid replicating memory at the MPI level.
 As a rule of thumb 2-4 OpenMP threads should be OK provided you link with threaded FFT and BLAS libraries.

-OpemMP may be beneficial for large calculations.
+Last but not least, do not use datasets: large arrays allocated for $\kk$-points and the size depends on [[ndtset]].

-Last but not least, do not use datasets: large arrays allocated for $\kk$-points and the size depends on ndtset.
+Never ever use multiple datasets for big EPH calculations.
+You have been warned!

 ### How to compute only the $\kk$-points close to the band edges